 Seeing the pregnancy test come up as positive is a moment we see repeatedly in films and television.
 It is always a dramatic moment, which propels the plot along and forces the main character into action.
-It rarely shows how you might in fact feel frozen in the headlights or completely at a loss at what to do next.
+It rarely shows how you might in fact feel frozen in the headlights or completely at a loss as to what to do next.
 After all, it marks a major change in your life.

 So what should you do first?
 Absolutely savour the moment!
 You might want to have a load of Mock-tails with your family, a special dinner with your partner, or just go for a quiet walk by yourself to mull it over.

 Over the next few weeks you can start on more practical steps to prepare for your pregnancy and labour.
 Below you will find the top ten suggestions, though you will find lots of different ideas across the internet and your social group.

 These are practical action points that focus on ‘doing’.
 However, you will find in our other articles we often highlight the importance of ‘being’.
 It is probably early on in your pregnancy so you have plenty of time to get ready and can also take some time out and relax as your body adapts to having a baby on-board.